rkonoplev/dniester/docs/en/README.md

 This documentation supports **Phoebe's hybrid headless approach**:

 - **API-First**: Complete REST API documentation for custom frontend development.
-- **Reference Implementation**: Guides for using the provided Angular frontend.
+- **Reference Implementations**: Guides for using the provided Angular and Next.js applications.
 - **Flexibility**: Choose between headless-only or full-stack deployment.
 - **Professional Grade**: Enterprise-ready features for any organization.